Alek Thomas Preview, Player Props: Diamondbacks vs. White Sox

-After going 2-for-5 with an RBI in his last game, Alek Thomas and the Arizona Diamondbacks take on the Chicago White Sox (who will hand the ball to Touki Toussaint) at 2:10 PM ET on Wednesday.
+On Thursday, Alek Thomas (on the back of going 1-for-4) and the Arizona Diamondbacks face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the White Sox.
+In his previous game he had a one-hit performance (1-for-4) against the White Sox.

 Sportsbook Promo Codes